Single Line Diagram (SLD)

 • SLD Automation tools: Some electrical design software or add-on modules offer automation features specifically for generating SLDs.
 These tools can take data from other project documents or equipment lists and automatically create a single line diagram, saving time and effort compared to manual drafting.

-Role of Single Line Diagrams in building Functional Design Specifications (FDS)
+Role of Single Line Diagrams in Building Functional Design Specifications (FDS):

 Single Line Diagrams (SLDs) play a vital role in developing Functional Design Specifications (FDS) for electrical systems by providing visual clarity and key insights: